ECNTechnology/ecn-kb/guides/internet-services/nbn-faqs.md

 ---
 # nbn Frequently Asked Questions

+# When can I connect to the nbn?

+For Residential Services, click <a href="https://ecn.net.au/home-solutions/">here</a> to check availability and connect to the nbn with ECN.

+For Business Services, please call 1300 790 111 or email <a href="mailto:sales@ecn.net.au?&subject=New%20NBN%20Enquiry" target="_top">sales@ecn.net.au</a> and our friendly team will be happy to answer any questions you may have.

 # Types of nbn available

 There are many different types of nbn available.
 The difference between each connection type comes down the the underlying network technology connecting to the nearest available fibre node.